-We hope for this year to be filled with health and happiness for all our readers, as well as plenty of fun Korean study sessions (of course)!
+We hope for this year to be filled with health and happiness for you, as well as plenty of fun Korean study sessions (of course)!

 Arming yourself with this set of Korean vocabulary will ensure you’re the life of the party at your Korean New Year’s celebrations.

-Let’s make this our most productive year yet.
-Happy studies!
+Let’s make this our most productive year yet!

 Korean New Year’s Day Vocabulary Words List